rshivansh/San-Pytorch/README.md

 ![image](/VQA.png)

 Requirements :
 The code is written in Python and requires [PyTorch](http://pytorch.org/).
-The preprocssinng code is in Python and Lua, and you need to install NLTK if you want to use [NLTK] (http://www.nltk.org/)to tokenize the question.
+The preprocssinng code is in Python and Lua, and you need to install NLTK if you want to use [NLTK] (http://www.nltk.org/) to tokenize the question.